-- 6.3.1 Percentage of positive rating of provincial performance as regards eradication of fraud and corruption at provincial and local levels, measured through the KZN Citizens Satisfaction Surveys. - 6.3.2.1 The rand value affected by fraud and corruption in the public sectors. - 6.3.2.2 Number of government officials convicted of corruption or offences related to corruption. - 6.3.2.3 Conviction rate measured as percentage convictions of the total number of dockets received in the year. - 6.3.2 Number of departments achieving a satisfaction or better rating through MPAT on fraud and integrity. - 6.3.3 Percentage of cases from the National Anti-Corruption hotline closed by
+- 6.3.1 Percentage of positive rating of provincial performance as regards eradication of fraud and corruption at provincial and local levels, measured through the KZN Citizens Satisfaction Surveys. - 6.3.2 The rand value affected by fraud and corruption in the public sectors. - 6.3.3 Number of departments achieving a satisfaction or better rating through MPAT on fraud and integrity. - 6.3.4 Percentage of cases from the National Anti-Corruption hotline closed by departments.